Johnny-Knighten/palworld-server/README.md

 ### Configuring `PalWorldSettings.ini`

-The `PalWorldSettings.ini` file is the primary config file for the server.
+The `PalWorldSettings.ini` file is the primary config file used to configure server and game play settings.
 It is located in the `/palworld/server/Pal/Saved/Config/LinuxServer` directory inside the container.
 This file is generated automatically by the container using environment variables.
 If you wish to manage this file yourself, you must set `MANUAL_CONFIG=True` to prevent the container from generating/overwriting the file.

 This container has two primary ways to manage `PalWorldSettings.ini`:
 * Via `PALWORD_` Environment Variables